itsahmedkhalil/SixDOFRoboticController/README.md

 ## Setting up the Arduino

 The Arduino used in this project is the [**Arduino Nano with ATMega328**](http://store.arduino.cc/products/arduino-nano).
-It runs using [**rosserial**](http://wiki.ros.org/rosserial_arduino/Tutorials) which allowes devides like the Arduino to interface with ROS by creating ROS nodes.
+It runs using [**rosserial**](http://wiki.ros.org/rosserial_arduino/Tutorials) which allows devices such as the Arduino to interface with ROS by creating ROS nodes.

 ### Install the rosserial package